wirthual/smartkanne/README.md

 #### 4.2 Standalone
 Onaother possibility to create the user interface for SmartKanne is to use additional hardware.
 This design allows the gadget to be used independently from other devices and lowers the complexity of usage.
 Furthermore external sources of errors are excluded.
-For the power supply there has to be an battery pack included to ensure a convenient usaga of the device.
+For the power supply there has to be an battery pack included to ensure a convenient usage of the device.

 ![sketch standalone][sketch2]

 #### 4.3 Base station
-Design number 3 is an approch without external hardware as well.
+Design number 3 is an approach without external devices as well.
 However, the idea here is to put all the electronics in an base station where you can put an pot that is then connected automatically.
 This way multiple pots could be used with one base station(multi user support with multiple pots).
 The pot would then just include the temerature sensor which would be connected when the pot is put into the station.
 The disadvantage is that you have to wait till the tea is done to take the pot with you and leave the station behind.
-Then the base station could be powered by an outlet.
+Then the base station could be powered by an outlet since it will be stationary anyway.

 ![sketch base station][sketch3]

 ### 5. Design Decicion
-In order to build a stand alone appliance the approch number 4.2 seems the best choice in order to have a big impact in the process of making tea.
+In order to build a n appliance the approch number 4.2 seems the best choice in order to have a big impact in the process of making tea.
 The limitation of user interaction prevents the device from getting to complex and developing some kind of “feature creep”.
 The usage of an additional smart phone brings a lot of overhead an in total two devices are needed for the process of making tea.
 The idea with the base station interferes with the idea that you are not bound to a certain place and you can carry the hole device around to the place where you want to enjoy your tea.

 ### 6. Inforamtion about the tea types